The North Texas Community Foundation supports animal welfare efforts in our region through

 the Helen D. and R.E.
 Wallace Foundation and the Anita Berry Martin Memorial Fund.

-To be considered for a grant, applicants must be nonprofit, tax-exempt organizations (under section 501(c)(3) of the U.S. Internal Revenue Code) serving Parker, Johnson or Tarrant County in the areas of equestrian therapy and/or equestrian welfare.
+To be considered for a grant, applicants must be nonprofit, tax-exempt organizations (under section 501(c)(3) of the U.S. Internal Revenue Code).
+Organizations must be in one of the designated counties listed above.

-For more information about the fund, please contact Angela White at firstname.lastname@example.org or call 817.877.0702.
+For more information about the fund, please contact Garrett March at email@example.com or call 817.877.0702.

 Helen D. and R.E.
 Wallace Foundation Fund